House Intel Chairman Adam Schiff: Trump ‘Betrays Our National Security’ With Putin Conversation

-President Donald Trump drew fire this week as he admitted via Twitter that he had discussed Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 elections with none other than Russian President Vladimir Putin, as Newsweek reports.
+President Donald Trump drew fire this week as he admitted, via Twitter, that he had discussed Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 elections with none other than Russian President Vladimir Putin, as Newsweek reports.

 “We discussed Trade, Venezuela, Ukraine, North Korea, Nuclear Arms Control and even the ‘Russian Hoax.’
 Very productive talk!,” the president tweeted, leaving many to question why Trump would discuss the investigation with Putin, who very well could have been involved personally in Russian interference.

-Among Trump’s detractors has been House Intelligence Committee Chairman Adam Schiff, who suggested that the president’s behavior rises to the level of a threat to United States national security.
+Among Trump’s detractors has been House Intelligence Committee Chairman Adam Schiff, who suggested that the president’s behavior rises to the level of a threat to U.S. national security.

-Schiff on Twitter quoted Trump’s own recounting of the conversation between the two leaders, adding his own commentary.
+Schiff, on Twitter, quoted Trump’s own recounting of the conversation between the two leaders, adding his own commentary.

 “The 2020 campaign is already in full swing and Trump just told Putin, the man behind the most serious cyber attack on our democracy ever, that he believes it was all a hoax,” he said.
 “Once again, he betrays our national security and for what?
 Nothing more than his own vanity and delusion.”

 Following Trump’s tweets about the conversation with Putin, he took to the Oval Office to answer questions from reporters.
-At that point the president further fanned the flames of concern about the appropriateness of the exchange with the Russian leader.
+At that point, the president further fanned the flames of concern about the appropriateness of the exchange with the Russian leader.

-Trump at one point shared that Putin “sort of smiled” when discussing the investigation, describing Putin’s feelings that Mueller’s investigation had started out feeling very substantial, but ended up inconsequential.
+Trump, at one point, shared that Putin “sort of smiled” when discussing the investigation, describing Putin’s feelings that Mueller’s investigation had started out feeling very substantial, but ended up inconsequential.

 When pressed about whether he demanded that Russia not interfere in future U.S. elections, Trump became defensive.